LiuTxxx/LiuTxxx.github.io/content/en/posts/Consensus/CFT/Raft/index.en.md

 #### Another Server Wins

-The candidate receives heartbeat with term not smaller than its own, it turns to follower, otherwise reject the request.
+The candidate receives heartbeat with term not smaller than its own, it turns to follower.

 #### No Server Wins